Early Childhood Facultyadmin2019-11-13T19:29:01-07:00

 Line was born and raised in Copenhagen, Denmark where she attended the Vidar Waldorf School kindergarten through twelfth grade.
 She has a Bachelor’s degree in Rhetoric with a minor in English and Linguistics.
 After marrying her husband Jeffrey, they moved to the north of Sweden to raise their two young sons, Noah and Lukas, and tend their potato farm.
 It was during that time Line realized she needed to follow her passion—working with young children.
 She attended the Järna Waldorf College in Sweden.
 When their oldest son was ready for Kindergarten they moved all the way to Sebastopol, CA, so he could attend Summerfield Waldorf School and Farm.
 Line has worked at Summerfield and several other Waldorf early childhood programs and schools since 2005.
 In 2006 Line and Jeffrey welcomed their third son, Jonas, and together they all enjoy cooking, tending the garden, bicycling and traveling.

-Akemi joined the Early Childhood Faculty in fall 2018 as the new Yellow Rose kindergarten assistant.
+Akemi joined the Early Childhood Faculty in fall 2018.
 She has more than twenty years experience in daycare and residential group home support for children at risk in the U.S. and Japan.
 Akemi has worked as an assistant at Marigold Play Garden in Sebastopol and as a babysitter for many Waldorf families.
 She completed her Lifeways training in 2018.